mark7p/mark7p/README.md

 # Hey there! 👋 I'm Mark Paniterce

-## 🎸 Web Dev by Day, Musician by Night | 💻 Code Junkie
+## 🎸 Web Dev by Day, Musician by Night

 ### A Little About Me
 - **💻 Web Dev**: I build websites and apps that feel smooth and look awesome.
 I’m into JavaScript, Angular, Tauri, React and always down to learn more!